-Just had an offer accepted on a new build apartment in Chesterfield.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
+About to purchase a new build apartment in Chesterfield.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
 What sort of enquires would be asked in new build conveyancing.

-Here is a sample of a few leasehold new build questions that you can expect your new-build leasehold conveyancing in Chesterfield
+Here is a sample of a few leasehold new build questions that you may expect your new-build leasehold conveyancing in Chesterfield